ImaginArte

 Artists in Residence

-The artists also give public lectures and classroom presentations, and/or write interpretive texts to be published through the project.
+The artists also gave public lectures and classroom presentations, and/or write interpretive texts to be published through the project.
 Some of their interviews and lectures are recorded and are available as streaming video and audio on this site.

 Esteban Villa, is a renowned artist, master muralist, and co-founder of the Sacramento-based artists collective known as the Royal Chicano Air Force.
-He is artist in residence for November 2009 and lecturing on El Movimiento Chicano and the Royal Chicano Air Force.
-While visiting Villa is contributing insightful narratives to many of the posters in the RCAF and Esteban Villa Collections that he had a hand in creating.
+He was artist in residence for November 2009 and lectured on El Movimiento Chicano and the Royal Chicano Air Force.
+Martha Marin, UCSB student, commented that, "Esteban Villa did an amazing presentation and a wonderful job at taking us on a flight through the highlights of the RCAF history, filled with struggle but also laughter."
+While visiting Villa contributed insightful narratives to many of the posters in the RCAF and Esteban Villa Collections that he had a hand in creating.
+Villa lectured at UCSB as well as at La Cuesta Continuation High School.

-San Francisco based Yolanda Lopez who was in residence at UCSB in the spring of 2007.
+San Francisco based Yolanda Lopez was in residence at UCSB in the spring of 2007.
 She provided much needed documentation and context to her donated collection, including identifying thousands of artists’ slides and documentary photographs of San Francisco’s Galeria de la Raza and of cultural events taking place in the Mission District.

 East Los Angeles artist Leo Limon was artist in residence in spring 2008.
 He also documented his CEMA collection, lectured to classes, to visiting school groups, and made an outreach visit to a local high school attended by 700 students.